 Dr. Roland Vogl is a lawyer, scholar and media entrepreneur who, after nearly fifteen years of professional and academic experience, has developed a strong expertise in intellectual property and media law, innovation, and legal informatics.
-Currently, he is a Executive Director of the Stanford Program in Law, Science and Technology (LST) and a Lecturer in Law at Stanford Law School.
+Currently, he is Executive Director of the Stanford Program in Law, Science and Technology (LST) and a Lecturer in Law at Stanford Law School.
 He focuses his efforts on legal informatics work carried out in the Center for Legal Informatics (CodeX), which he co-founded and leads as Executive Director.
 Also, he researches international technology law through the Transatlantic Technology Law Forum (TTLF), a think-tank dedicated to transatlantic tech law and policy issues.
 Dr. Vogl initiated and spearheaded the development of the Stanford Intellectual Property Exchange, a Stanford research initiative focused on solving content licensing inefficiencies in higher education.
 The initiative was spun off from Stanford in Fall of 2012 as a privately held company, SIPX Inc., that provides a new way for universities and their affiliates to legally share educational content.
 Dr. Vogl is a co-founder of SIPX Inc. and serves on its Board of Directors.
-Dr. Vogl is also a Visiting Professor at the University of Vienna, Austria where he teaches about United States intellectual property law.
-He recently co-authored the interdisciplinary paper, “A theory of innovation: Benefit, harm, and legal regimes,” that was accepted for publication in the scholarly journal, Law, Innovation and Technology.
+Dr. Vogl is also a Visiting Professor at the University of Vienna, Austria where he teaches about United States intellectual property law; and a Senior Fellow (by courtesy) at the Berkeley Informatics Lab.

 Previously, he co-founded and served as CFOO of Vator.tv, a next-generation business social media company, leveraging community-generated content to create data services and news.
 His experience also includes working as the first teaching fellow of Stanford Law School’s international LLM degree program in Law, Science and Technology, as an IP associate at Fenwick & West LLP, as a press associate at the European Parliament and as a law clerk at the European Commission's Directorate General for Audiovisual Media, Information and Communication.